Honor killing: Culture

-The cultural features which lead to honor killings are complex.
-Honor killings involve violence and fear as a tool for maintaining control.
+The cultural features that lead to honor killings are complex.
+Honor killings involve violence and fear as tools for maintaining control.
 Honor killings are argued to have their origins among nomadic peoples and herdsmen: such populations carry all their valuables with them and risk having them stolen, and they do not have proper recourse to law.
 As a result, inspiring fear, using aggression, and cultivating a reputation for violent revenge to protect property is preferable to other behaviors.
 In societies where there is a weak rule of law, people must build fierce reputations.

 In many cultures where honor is of a central value, men are sources, or active generators/agents, of that honor, while the only effect that women can have on honor is to destroy it.
 Once the family's or clan's honor is considered to have been destroyed by a woman, there is a need for immediate revenge to restore it, for the family to avoid losing face in the community.
-As Amnesty International statement notes:
+An Amnesty International statement notes:

 The relation between social views on female sexuality and honor killings are complex.
 The way through which women in honor-based societies are considered to bring dishonor to men is often through their sexual behavior.
-Indeed, violence related to female sexual expression has been documented since Ancient Rome, when the pater familias had the right to kill an unmarried sexually active daughter or an adulterous wife.
+Indeed, violence related to female sexual expression has been documented since Ancient Rome, when the pater familias had the right to murder an unmarried sexually active daughter or an adulterous wife.
 In medieval Europe, early Jewish law mandated stoning for an adulterous wife and her partner.

 Carolyn Fluehr-Lobban, an anthropology professor at Rhode Island College, writes that an act, or even alleged act, of any female sexual misconduct, upsets the moral order of the culture, and bloodshed is the only way to remove any shame brought by the actions and restore social equilibrium.
 However, the relation between honor and female sexuality is a complicated one, and some authors argue that it is not women's sexuality per se that is the 'problem', but rather women's self-determination in regard to it, as well as fertility.
 Sharif Kanaana, professor of anthropology at Birzeit University, says that honor killing is: